netrisai/docs/tutorials/upgrading-netris.rst

   sudo apt-get update && apt-get install netris-sw=3.0.9.003

-For the SoftGate agent follow the below example, replacing the version number determined in the pervious :ref:`step 4<downgrade 4>`.
+For the SoftGate agent follow the below example, replacing the version number determined in the pervious :ref:`step 4<downgrade 4 sg>`.

 Example: